Most businesses were experiencing difficulties with inefficient systems years or even decades ago – and most still are today.

 Real-time business intelligence reporting is invaluable to business leaders when it comes to making business-critical, strategic informed decisions.
 69% of decision makers believe analytics will be crucial for business success in 2020.

 If it takes you three days to get a report and your business data is not accurate or reliable then this can become a significant barrier to the growth of your business.
 As well as this, if each system your business uses is siloed, you’ll struggle to access the data you need efficiently, impacting the decisions you make.

 Implementing and using data analytics offers significant benefits, such as avoiding unplanned downtime, improving supply chain performance and reducing wasted resources.
 All of which are essential for competitive advantage.

 Well designed, fit-for-purpose software should be highly performant and scalable.
 When system performance becomes poor and maintenance costs incline, your system can become a barrier to growth.
 Especially when software can’t keep pace with an organisation’s plans for innovation and change.

-Legacy systems can cost a business 10-15% more per year for maintenance alone.
+Legacy systems are very costly for a business to maintain.
 This, alongside a lack of speed, multiple glitches and issues around updates and fixes can create greater intangible costs.
 This can be particularly challenging if you have incompatibility issues with newer software, for example in introducing a new CRM/ERP system.
 This can prevent businesses from efficiently running business processes and result in an inability to scale and remain competitive.